irish5100/focusstudios/site/content/products/_index.md

         to fall in love with in our shop.
     - image: /img/illustrations-tutorials.svg
       text: >
-        Love a great cup of coffee, but never knew how to make one?
-Bought a fancy new Chemex but have no clue how to use it?
-Don't worry, we’re here to help.
-You can schedule a custom 1-on-1 consultation with our baristas to learn anything you want to know about coffee roasting and brewing.
-        Email us or call the store for details.
+        If you like Roblox and like RP why don't you come join us today!
+        Want to join but not sure how to?
+Don't worry, we are here to help just direct yourself to the "Contact" page and email us!
     - image: /img/illustrations-meeting-space.svg
       text: >
-        We believe that good coffee has the power to bring people together.
-        That’s why we decided to turn a corner of our shop into a cozy meeting space where you can hang out with fellow coffee lovers and learn about coffee making techniques.
-All of the artwork on display there is for sale.
-The full price you pay goes to the artist.
+        We believe that a good roleplay server can bring people to get new friends and that’s why we decided to create a discord server so you can message new people or just hang out with our happy community!
+All the staf are in the discord server so you can feel safe and protected at all times!
   heading: What we offer
   description: >
-    Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
-This is an edit via identity...
+    Focus Studio's is the ulitmate spot for people wanting to roleplay while having fun, so why don't you come join us today!
 main:
-  heading: Great coffee with no compromises
+  heading: Great Realistic Roleplay
   description: >
-    We hold our coffee to the highest standards from the shrub to the cup.
+    We try to keep the highest standards when it comes to realistic roleplay.
-    That’s why we’re meticulous and transparent about each step of the coffee’s journey.
-We personally visit each farm to make sure the conditions are optimal for the plants, farmers and the local environment.
+    That’s why we're taking every single little peice of detail into mind and making it great for perfect roleplay scenes!
   image1:
     alt: A close-up of a paper filter filled with ground coffee
     image: /img/products-grid3.jpg